hybridsjs/hybrids/docs/store/usage.md

 * **returns**:
   * `true` for valid model instances, `false` otherwise

-The ready guard protects access to the models with async storage before they are fetched for the first time.
+The ready guard protects access to models with async storage before they are fetched for the first time.
 You can also use it with sync storage, but if you are aware of the connection type, you can omit the guard.

 The function supports passing one or more model instances.
-The guard returns `true` only for all resolved model instances (`AND` condition).
-If one of the models has changed, the previous state of the model is not valid anymore, so for that object, it will return `false`.
+The guard returns `true` only when all model instances are resolved (`AND` condition).
+If one of the models has changed, the previous state of the model is no longer valid, so for that object it will return `false`.

-When the model instance is going to be updated (by setting a new value, or by cache invalidation), the store returns the last valid state of the model until a new version is ready.
+When a model instance is going to be updated (by setting a new value or by cache invalidation), the store returns the last valid state of the model until a new version is ready.
 In that situation `store.ready()` still returns `true`.
-It is up to you if you want to display a dirty state or not by combining ready and pending guards.
+It is up to you whether to display a dirty state or not by combining the ready and pending guards.
 It works the same if the update fails (then `store.error()` will be truthy as well).
-In simple words, the `store.ready()` always return `true` if the model was resolved at least once.
+In simple terms, `store.ready()` always returns `true` if the model was resolved at least once.

 ```javascript
 import { User } from "./models.js";